top of page

 • 5 min read

 Understanding how buyers calculate EBITDA is critical to protecting your sale price.
-Buyers often recalculate EBITDA during due diligence, sometimes reducing the final sale price by $50,000 to $200,000 or more through "adjustments" that weren't disclosed in the initial offer.
+Buyers often recalculate EBITDA during due diligence.
+This can sometimes reduce the final sale price by $50,000 to $200,000 or more through "adjustments" that weren't disclosed in the initial offer.

 If you're considering selling your business, there's a crucial financial tactic buyers commonly use that can significantly impact your final sale price.
 In this discussion, we will help you understand EBITDA adjustment strategies and how to protect yourself during negotiations.